justintv/Twitch-API/resources/chat.md

 }
 ```

-## Get chat emoticons

-`GET /chat/emoticons`
+## `GET /chat/emoticons`

-Returns an array of all emoticon objects for Twitch.
+Returns a list of all emoticon objects for Twitch.

 ### Example Request